 Do you look forward to spring each year?
 In addition to warmer temperatures, spring usually brings an explosion of color and beauty in the form of blooming flowers.
 If you're like many fans of nature, you can't wait until tulips and other spring flowers burst forth in all their glory.

-There are some plants, though, that don’t flower at all.
-In fact, they’re some of the oldest plants in the world.
+There are some plants, though, that don't flower at all.
+They're some of the oldest plants in the world.
 Some of the earliest species of non-flowering plants first appeared nearly 400 million years ago.
 Scientists who study plants — called botanists — believe that the wide variety of flowering plants we see today evolved from these older forms of non-flowering plants.

 Are these ancient species of non-flowering plants still in existence today?
 You bet they are!
 And you're probably familiar with many of them.